Zotye Auto: Series E

+E20 EV

+The E20 EV is a small electric car produced by Zhidou Auto for Zotye.

 E30 EV

 The E30 EV is a small electric car that looks very much like the older version of the Smart Fortwo.
-Launched at the 2015 Shanghai Auto Show, its body shares the look of the Smart’s individually painted Tridion safety cell and wheel-in-each-corner layout.
-It has a 1765mm wheelbase, and measures 2798mm long, 1563mm wide, and 1572mm tall - smaller than the equivalent Smart Car.
+Launched at the 2015 Shanghai Auto Show, its body shares the look of the Smart's individually painted Tridion safety cell and wheel-in-each-corner layout.
+It has a 1765 mm wheelbase, and measures 2798 mm long, 1563 mm wide, and 1572 mm tall - smaller than the equivalent Smart Car.
 The central console is reported as having been inspired by the Tesla Model S, with a large touch screen.
-The electric drive is built around a 17.6kWh battery and an electric motor that provides up to 18 kW of power and 83NM of torque.
+The electric drive is built around a 17.6 kWh battery and an electric motor that provides up to 18 kW of power and 83 NM of torque.
 Zotye claim that the E30 has a top speed exceeding 80 km/h and a driving range of 150 km.
 In 2016 the company reported sales of just 3,471 units.

 E200 EV

 The E20 EV is an even smaller electric car that also looks a bit like the older version of the Smart Fortwo.
-Also launched in 2015 in Shanghai its electric drive is built around a Lithium ion battery and an electric motor that provides up to 82NM of torque.
+Also launched in 2015 in Shanghai its electric drive is built around a lithium-ion battery and an electric motor that provides up to 82 NM of torque.
 Zotye claim that the E200 has a top speed exceeding 80 km/h and a driving range of 120 km.
 In 2016 the company reported sales of 13,154 units.